sytolk/db-example/fermat-db-node-plugin-example/README.md

 # db-node-plugin-example

-Example usage of Sqlite template to build Server side Linux Windows fermat node app.
+In this example we have choose to use DB Sqlite template to build Server side Linux Windows fermat node app.
+(DB can be easily changed to Derby after SQL export -create derby.db and copy Jooq code generation plugin from Derby template project )

 This node app will be installed on Linux Server that have a public IP address.